 Is there anything I shouldn’t include in the invoice price?

 GAP Insurance is designed to protect the depreciation of your car, should it be written off.
 This means that GAP insurance will only cover the cash value of your car, before any part exchange or deposit and after any discount given by the dealership.

 When calculating the invoice price, there are a few things that should not be included.
-These include any dealer extras (for example audio equipment, alloy wheel etc), insurance products, road fund licence, finance charges, administration fees and paint protection.
+These include any dealer extras (for example audio equipment, alloy wheel etc), delivery charges, insurance products, road fund licence, finance charges, administration fees and paint protection.

 We understand this can sometimes be confusing and we want to make things as easy as possible, so if you are unsure whether to include something in the invoice price, just send us an email or call us and we’ll be happy to talk you through it.